Bachelor of Arts in Organizational Management, 2007

 "I truly believe that learning is a lifelong journey."

-Angela Determan, a 43 year-old mother of three, was already a success before she chose Ashford University.
+Angela Determan, a mother of three, was already a success before she chose Ashford University.
 She earned her Associate of Arts in Business Administration from Clinton Community College in 2001.
-And as Purchasing Agent and Safety Director for the Alverno Health Care Facility in Clinton, Iowa where she has worked for over twenty years, she has had a long and rewarding career.
+As Purchasing Agent and Safety Director for the Alverno Health Care Facility in Clinton, Iowa where she has worked for over twenty years, she has had a long and rewarding career.
 What had made her decide to move ahead with Ashford?

 The simple answer is that her children - Kaitlyn, Morgan, and Madisson - made her do it.